HAT-P-21

-HAT-P-21 is a G-type main-sequence star about 910 light-years away.
+HAT-P-21, also named Mazaalai, is a G-type main-sequence star about 927 light-years away.
 The star has amount of metals similar to solar abundance.
 The survey in 2015 has failed to detect any stellar companions.
 The star is rotating rapidly, being spun up by the tides of giant planet on close orbit.

 Naming

-In 2019, the HAT-P-21 star received the proper name Mazalaai while its planet HAT-P-21b received the name Bambaruush at an international NameExoWorlds contest.
+In 2019, the star HAT-P-21 received the proper name Mazaalai while its planet HAT-P-21b received the name Bambaruush in the international NameExoWorlds contest.
 These names refer to the Mongolian name for the endangered Gobi bear subspecies, and the Mongolian term for 'bear cub', respectively.
+Mazaalai was also the name of Mongolia's first satellite.
+Some IAU publications have misspelled the star's name as Mazalaai, but the latest IAU Catalog of Star Names lists Mazaalai.

 Planetary system

 In 2010 a transiting hot super-Jovian planet on moderately eccentric orbit was detected.
 Its equilibrium temperature is 1283 K. The transit-timing variation survey in 2011 have failed to rule out or confirm the existence of additional planets in the system, until the orbital parameters of HAT-P-21b are known with better precision.

 The planetary orbit is likely aligned with the equatorial plane of the star, misalignment equal to 25 degrees.